eamonburns/battery.nvim/README.md

 I was working on a small 12" laptop and there's not a lot of screen real estate, so I tended to maximize my terminal window when editing code.
 Unfortunately, that means I can't see the battery status, and don't know how long I've got without switching windows.
 I decided to fix that by adding it to the the statusline and this plugin was born.

 ## How?
 The plugin is written in Lua and depends heavily on the Plenary library for its excellent support for processes (Jobs).
-When you start the plugin (by calling `require"battery".setup({})`) it runs a job in the background every 5 minutes (or however often you want, see config) and updates the battery status.
-Then you can call `require"battery".get_status_line()` in your statusline plugin to show the battery percentage and an appropriate icon.
+When you start the plugin (by calling `require("battery").setup({})`) it runs a job in the background every 5 minutes (or however often you want, see config) and updates the battery status.
+Then you can call `require("battery").get_status_line()` in your statusline plugin to show the battery percentage and an appropriate icon.

 ## Features
 - Gracefully handle no battery (either remove battery info from the status line or just show a desktop icon)